Board of Directors

 Julie Smith, DVM, DAVCS, CCRT, MBA

-Julie became a Managing Partner for SAGE Veterinary Centers in 2010.
-She served as our Medical Director from 2013 to 2018.
-She was responsible for recruiting and hiring highly skilled veterinary specialists to join the SAGE team and has always been an advocate for continual learning and training opportunities.
-Externally, she leads and organizes the annual SAGE Symposium, the largest private continuing education event in the Bay Area to support more than 900 primary veterinarians and their staff.
-In 2018, she was named a Chief Strategy Officer for SAGE Veterinary Centers.
-As a highly respected member of the veterinary community, Julie works directly with SAGE Partners and the executive and leadership teams to chart the course of growth across their state-of-the-art veterinary hospitals.
+Julie became a Managing Partner for SAGE Veterinary Centers in 2010 and received an MBA from Saint Mary’s College in 2013.
+She served as Medical Director from 2013 to 2018 as well and in this role, she was responsible for recruiting and hiring highly skilled veterinary specialists to join the SAGE team.
+She oversaw the mentoring program within SAGE to support new doctors and she led and organized the annual SAGE Symposium, the largest private continuing education event in the Bay Area to support more than 900 primary veterinarians and their staff.
+In 2018, Julie became a SAGE Veterinary Centers Board Member and worked directly with the executive and leadership teams as Chief Strategy Officer to chart the course of growth across SAGE’s state-of-the-art veterinary hospitals.

-In 2019 Julie began work to form SAGE Compassion for Animals.
-She was able to bring together a stellar Board of Directors from the Bay Area community that bring a wealth of experience and diversity that has done a tremendous job of getting the non-profit up and running during trying times of COVID-19.
-She is excited to be serving as Executive Director, helping get the work done as outlined and directed by the Board in support of the Mission, Vision, and Values of SAGE Compassion for Animals.
+In 2019 Julie began work to form SAGE Compassion for Animals (SAGEC4A).
+She was able to bring together a stellar Board of Directors from the San Francisco Bay Area community that brings a wealth of experience and diversity that has done a tremendous job of getting the non-profit up and running during the trying times of COVID-19.
+She is excited to be serving as Executive Director, helping get the work done as outlined and directed by the Board in support of the Mission, Vision, and Values of SAGEC4A.